 The following account details the experience of a graduate student living and working for a summer on a sheep farm in the north of Iceland.
-Join us as we learn about life on the land, and the sensation of total immersion in the land of the midnight sun.
+Join us as we learn about life on the land, and the sensation of total immersion, in the land of the midnight sun.

 The Journey North

-Apart from a stop in Borgarnes, an almost unavoidable town on any drive up the west coast, it was a straight shot north and east, until just shy of Þingeyrar we pulled into a drive and up to a house.
+Apart from a stop in Borgarnes, an almost unavoidable town for any driving up the west coast, it was a straight shot north and east, until just shy of Þingeyrar we pulled into a drive and up to a house.
 This was not the farm of Árni, I was told, but rather the site of a birthday party. Þóra and Einar were just stopping in to check on their children.
 I stretched my legs and admired the mountains in the distance while Þóra and Einar stepped inside.
 After some minutes they came out, and we got back in the car and drove on.

 At the end of the coffee, we drove back together to the farm, taking leave of Þóra and Einar.
 All was in Icelandic now.
 He showed me to the bedroom that would be mine, on the upper floor with a fine view down the valley overlooking the road and river.
 He then found me a couple pairs of coveralls and a pair of boots that would fit, and told me that he was heading up to the barn.
-I indicated that I would like to join him, so I threw on my newly-acquired boots and we strode out the door.
+I indicated that I would like to join him, and I threw on my newly-acquired boots and we strode out the door.

 Lay of the Land

-At the head of each of these mangers was a door leading through to a smaller space that housed a section devoted to the special cases (mothers who bore more than two lambs) off to the right, a small wooden-framed room walled in plastic that Árni called the kaffistofnun (inside could be found a cot, a chair, desk, space heater and kettle), and off to the left an open space with big doors through which to receive and break open the bales of hay.
+At the head of each of these mangers was a door, leading through to a smaller space that housed a section devoted to the special cases (mothers who bore more than two lambs) off to the right, a small wooden-framed room walled in plastic that Árni called the kaffistofnun (inside could be found a cot, a chair, desk, space heater and kettle), and off to the left an open space with big doors – from which to receive and break open the bales of hay.
 Another smaller door in the wall beyond led to two more rooms of stalls.

-The barn was dark and musty, with that earthy odorous smell of manure and livestock. Árni ran some 550 sheep on his farm, and about 50 horses – though I wouldn’t see much of the latter until some weeks later.
+The barn was dark and musty, with that earthy odorous smell of manure and livestock. Árni ran some 550 sheep on his farm, and about 50 horses – though I wouldn’t see the latter until later.
 We weren’t long at the barn that first night.
 He left me in the main space and checked on each of his beasts before he switched off the lights and we walked back down to the house.

-Even with the steady exodus outside, there were soon so many lambs being born that there weren’t enough of the small stalls to hold them, and we had to manufacture our own – hauling out from storage wooden slats ready-made for the purpose and hammering or tying them into place in the main enclosures, which gradually became smaller and smaller as more and more of these make-shift folds went up.
+Even with the steady exodus outside, there were soon so many lambs being born that there weren’t enough of the small stalls to hold them, and we had to manufacture our own – hauling out from storage wooden slats ready-made for the purpose and hammering or tying them into place in the main enclosures; which gradually became smaller and smaller as more and more of these make-shift folds went up.

-Here the job got more tedious, as most of these temporary enclosures had no access to water and buckets had to be fetched, filled and hauled into place, then later carried out, refilled and returned.
+Here the job got more tedious, as most of these temporary enclosures had no access to water and buckets had to be got and filled and hauled into place, then later carried out, refilled and returned.
 The buckets further complicated the reality that whenever the lambs in one of these folds were enough grown, each of the slats had to be dismantled and the lambs and mother brought out.
 At which point, the other sheep and lambs would be driven back in and the temporary walls went up once more.

 Outside, the game continued.
-The more mature lambs would be driven with their mothers from the home pasture to further outlying fields in order to make room for younger creatures.
+The more mature lambs would be driven with their mothers from the home pasture to further outlying fields to make room for younger creatures.
 When these filled up, they’d be loaded into a wooden enclosure attached to the tractor and driven down the road to the farther-lying pastures.

-Droving is an imperfect science.
-The sheep could generally be expected to go where you directed them to, but every now and then one would get wise and break away from the pattern.
+Droving was an imperfect science.
+The sheep could generally be expected to go where you directed them to, though every now and then one would get wise and break away from the pattern.
 It was great sport.
 We were joined some days in this by Árni’s father Bragi; a man with a sense of humour whom I took an instant liking to.
-Up on those valley slopes, walking beside Bragi and Árni, staffs in hand, both chatting away, I felt taken back in time – as if we were some prehistoric herders on some Alpine slope, when Proto-Indo-European was the rage.
+Up on those valley slopes, walking beside Bragi and Árni, staffs in hand, both chatting away, I felt taken back in time – as if we were some prehistoric herders on some Alpine slope, when Indo-European was the rage.